-Backup Confidential Files
+Backup Your Confidential Files

 The way this works is by adding a second device to your Zone - the second device keeps a mirror of all the files stored in your Zone.
-This second device can be another computer, a server, or a small device like a Raspberry Pi.

 - Setup Diode Drive on a backup device

 In this example, we'll add a Raspberry Pi device to our Zone to act as an always-on, anywhere, 256bit E2E encrypted, backup system.
 Instead of a Raspberry Pi, you could use another computer, a server, or even an old cell phone (assuming OS is sufficiently current).

 In the global settings area, set the "Default Location for New Zones" to be the large USB drive you plugged in.